-Born in Spain in the late 1800s, Pablo Picasso had a natural artistic talent, spending much of his youth painting in a conventional, traditional manner until he became aware of the work of Henri Matisse, who was gaining attention for his intensely coloured Fauvist artworks.
-The break from tradition inspired Picasso to experiment with his style and approach as well, and soon a good humoured and inspirational rivalry developed between them, driving each to push his experiments and ideas further and wider as the Modern Art spirit of experimentation took hold.
+Born in Spain in the late 1800s, Pablo Picasso had a natural artistic talent, spending much of his youth painting in a conventional, traditional manner until he became aware of the work of Henri Matisse, who was gaining attention for his intensely coloured fauvist artworks.
+The break from tradition inspired Picasso to experiment with his original artworks as well, and soon a good humoured and inspirational rivalry developed between them.
+This drove each to push his experiments and ideas further and wider as the modern art spirit of experimentation took hold.

 Henri Matisse, Picasso’s friend, and greatest rival

-Of course, where there is Picasso there is also Matisse, another of the foundation stones of Modern Art.
-He worked in various media including paper cut outs and collage which featured more prominently in his later career, but for much of his life concentrated heavily on painting.
-Matisse is often recognised as a leading Fauvist art figure, and for his exceptional use of colour throughout his career.
+Of course, where there is Picasso there is also Matisse, another of the foundation stones of modern art.
+He created works in various media including paper cut outs and collage which featured more prominently in his later career, but for much of his life concentrated heavily on painting.
+Matisse is often recognised as a leading fauvist art figure, and for his exceptional use of colour throughout his career.

 Much like Picasso he embraced making significant changes to his style and approach throughout his career; flattened forms and patterns, classical painting, simplified forms, and collages were all linked together by the expressiveness and bold colour of his artworks.

-Divisive to many, his blending of celebrity culture, commercial graphics, and collaborative screen printing processes defined Pop Art perhaps better than any other artist, but also horrified many of the proponents of the Abstract Expressionism which Pop Art sought to challenge and break away from.
-Ultimately he attained a celebrity status himself, and also a brand, in effect becoming an original artwork himself even as many questioned whether his art prints and groundbreaking video art could truly be considered artworks at all.
+Divisive to many, his blending of celebrity culture, commercial graphics, and collaborative screen printing processes defined pop art perhaps better than any other artist, but also horrified many of the proponents of the abstract expressionism which pop art sought to challenge and break away from.
+Ultimately he attained a celebrity status himself, and also a brand, in effect becoming an original artwork even as many questioned whether his art prints and groundbreaking video art could truly be considered art at all.

 Alongside Warhol and Picasso one of the most recognisable artists of the 20th Century, both in person and through his work, was Salvador Dali.
 Best known as a painter he also worked with film, sculpture, photography and writing, and became one of the most important figures in Surrealist Art, which rejected realism or rationality in favour of exploring the unconscious mind and how it could drive creativity.